64 Spoons

-64 Spoons (also known as the Legendary 64 Spoons, or simply the Spoons) were a British pop and rock band during the late 1970s and early 1980s.
-Although the band never met with commercial success, they were the launch pad for Jakko Jakszyk and Lyndon Connah.
+64 Spoons (also known as the Legendary 64 Spoons, or simply the Spoons) were a British pop and rock band active during the late 1970s and early 1980s.
+Although the band never met with commercial success, its various members (Jakko Jakszyk, Lyndon Connah, Tam Neal, Andy Crawford and Ted Emmett) all went on to greater success.

 Sound and influences

 Due to the formal musical training and tastes of the band members, 64 Spoons were a musically accomplished and eclectic band who merged "ten-minute collections of rich jazz chords, contrapuntal bass lines, and liquid guitar solos" with a strong sense of pop and bathetic English comedy.
 The band's progressive rock (Hatfield and the North, Egg, Gentle Giant, King Crimson, Allan Holdsworth), classical (Bartók, Delius) and avant-garde (Henry Cow, Frank Zappa) influences were mingled with disco, West Coast sounds, and various types of '60s and '70s pop.
 Jakko Jakszyk remembers that "We played our, at times, complex compositions with a punk-like ferocity and made sure that the lyrics to the songs were consciously unpretentious.
 Indeed, they contained a level of wit and imagery that would embarrass a Carry On scriptwriter.
 There were musical and visual jokes aplenty.
 Three years into our career and we were once memorably described as 'Stravinsky meets The Barron Knights."
 Reflecting the band's youth, song topics included various forms of social and sexual awkwardness ("It’s Only A Party", "Aggressive Travelling"), resistance to domesticity ("Plonder On"), the frustrations of suicide methods ("Ich Bin Heidi") and the music business ("The Do's and Don'ts of Path Laying"), running away from home ("Dear Clare") and a rumination on pets and the afterlife ("Tails in the Sky").